 Capacity for American is expected to be up approximately six percent in the fourth quarter of 2002 compared to last year's fourth quarter levels, and down 13 percent from the fourth quarter of 2000.
-For the fourth quarter of 2002, the Company expects traffic to be approximately thirteen percent from last year's fourth quarter levels, and down 15 percent from the fourth quarter of 2000.
-Pressure to reduce costs will continue, although the Company will continue to see higher benefit and security costs, increased insurance premiums, greater interest expense.
+AMR Eagle's fourth quarter capacity will be up about ten percent from last year's levels, and down one percent from the fourth quarter of 2000.
+For the fourth quarter of 2002, the Company expects traffic to be up approximately thirteen percent from last year's fourth quarter levels, and down 15 percent from the fourth quarter of 2000.
+Pressure to reduce costs will continue, although the Company will continue to see higher benefit and security costs, increased insurance premiums, and greater interest expense.
 In addition, the Company expects to see a 23 percent increase in fuel prices as compared to the fourth quarter of 2001 and a continued decline in commission expense due to the commission changes implemented earlier in 2002.
 In total, American's unit costs, excluding special charges, for the fourth quarter of 2002 are expected to be down approximately three percent from last year's fourth quarter level.
 Notwithstanding the expected decrease in unit costs however, given the revenue pressures expected to continue into the fourth quarter and the current level of fuel prices, the Company expects to incur a significant loss in the fourth quarter, likely in excess of the third quarter loss excluding special charges.